-Now that she has a schedule, we treat travel much like we treat sleep regressions: we diligently stick to the routine, until we can’t.
+Now that she has a schedule, we treat travel much like we treat sleep regressions.
+We diligently stick to the routine, until we can’t.
 If we can avoid taking off or landing at peak bed or nap-time, we do it.
-If we must take a red-eye, we do the full bedtime routine in the lounge, change into pajamas on the flight, and get her to sleep as the wheels are taking off.
+If we must take a red-eye, we do the full bedtime routine in the lounge.
+We then change into pajamas on the flight, and get her to sleep as the wheels are taking off.

 If none of this works for whatever reason, well, then, it’s just one day.

 Don’t blame yourself if everything goes awry // Early on, when we had the occasional bad day on a trip, I felt guilty.
 I should have brought more, or less, or known better.
 But we have bad days at home, too.
 It’s a learning experience, and the learning curve can feel really, really steep.
-It doesn’t mean you did anything wrong, and you’re not a bad parent for tearing your baby away from the comfort of her home — you’re her comfort and her home.
+It doesn’t mean you did anything wrong.
+You’re not a bad parent for tearing your baby away from the comfort of her home.
+You’re her comfort and her home.

 Plus, now you have a really awesome story for her future wedding about that time in the Chunnel when she pooped all over you.